azerothcore/mod-progression-system/src/Bracket_60_4_2/README_naxx40.md

 ## Trash Loot
-Grab list of IDs wowhead -> check if drop loot split in loot, noloot, spiderloot, scraps verify with Brotalnia and CMangos DB
+Grab list of IDs wowhead -> check if drop loot split in loot, noloot, spiderloot, scraps verify with VMangos and CMangos DB

 Mobs found in Naxx40 by ID according to classic.wowhead --loot